ccbogel/QualCoder/CONTRIBUTING.md

 - Add a title and description to your pull request that best describes your contribution.
 - After which the pull request will be reviewed and the maintainer will provide the reviews required for the changes.

-If no changes are needed, this means that your Pull Request has been reviewed and will be merged to the original code base by the maintainer.
+If no changes are needed, this means that your Pull Request has been reviewed and will be merged into the original code base by the maintainer.

 Happy Hacking!